puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 In the next quest, you'll learn to make this class more flexible by adding variables and replacing your static files with templates.

+## Additional Resources

+* Our [docs page](https://docs.puppet.com/puppet/latest/lang_relationships.html) covers resource relationships in more depth, including some alternative syntax forms you might run into reading others’ Puppet code.
+* Resource relationships are also covered by [a lesson](https://learn.puppet.com/elearning/relationships) in our [self-paced course catalog](https://learn.puppet.com/category/self-paced-training).